Frank Caggiano: Interfaith dialogue

 On December 22, 2015, Caggiano attended a prayer service with Jewish and Muslim leaders in front of the Margaret E. Morton Government Center in Bridgeport "to alert people to the sin of discrimination and to stand in solidarity with those who are in need".
 He decried attacks motivated by religious discrimination and hatred, noting the "growing menace of terrorism and violence" in a Facebook post he wrote shortly after the event.
 He also noted that "unfortunately there are few who, in the name of God, are perpetrating terrible acts of evil".
 Caggiano pointed out that different religions needed to come together to reject religiously motivated violence in order "to search for peace, understanding and a spirit of tolerance".

-Caggiano also condemned the spraying of anti-Semitic graffiti at the diocesan cathedral, referring to "this brazen and disgusting display of anti-Semitism which is morally abhorrent and an affront to our Catholic faith" in a statement issued on January 5, 2019.
+Caggiano also condemned the spraying of antisemitic graffiti at the diocesan cathedral, referring to "this brazen and disgusting display of antisemitism which is morally abhorrent and an affront to our Catholic faith" in a statement issued on January 5, 2019.
 He further said that "to use a clearly anti-Semitic symbol is participating in unspeakable evil" and that it was a distressing occurrence given that there was a growing need to mutually respect other religions.